“The trail, which provides the general public with all-season access to the park, will be cut through with ski runs at four different locations.”

 Okemo/Mount Sunapee Resort is seeking a major expansion at Mount Sunapee State Park that will extend ski infrastructure across the western flank of Mount Sunapee onto hundreds of acres owned by the resort operator.

-The western edge of the park is not yet impacted by ski trails, ski lifts and snow-making.
-Steve and others wants to keep it that way.
+The western edge of the park is not yet impacted by ski trails, ski lifts, and snow-making.
+Steve and others want to keep it that way.

 It is not necessary to expand skiing in an area where an equally important public use of the park already exists.
 The use of the park for skiing is already well established.
 The public also has a right to experience the mountain in a natural undisturbed state.

-The Summit Trail is part of the Greenway, a 75-mile loop of trails that connect 4 State Parks, 3 State Forests, and NH Fish and Game protected lands, as well as town and private properties.
+The Summit Trail is part of the Greenway, a 75-mile loop of trails that connect four State Parks, thee State Forests, and New Hampshire Fish and Game protected lands, and town, and private properties.
 The SRKG also links with the 50-mile Monadnock-Sunapee Greenway and Pillsbury State Park.